shamitum/docker-xray-reality/README.md

     }]
 }
 ```
-If you want to use the vless+websocket solution, you can set 3 variables:
+If you want to use the vless+gRPC+Reality solution, you can set 3 variables:
 PORT : Listen port, default 443
 ID : vless ID, default d42e30bc-f02c-40c1-92b9-883739bf0dcf
-WSPATH: websocket path, default /index.html
+SNI: Costom SNI, default twitter.com

 The config.json template:
 ```